FIU Panthers football: Mario Cristobal era (2007–2012)

+2007 season

 In 2007, FIU was the second-youngest team in Division I-A. 2/3 were underclassmen, mostly freshmen.
 During the 2007 season, FIU played its home games in the Miami Orange Bowl during the expansion of Riccardo Silva Stadium to 20,000 seats.

 The Golden Panthers concluded the season with a win against North Texas 38–19.
 It was the last college football game ever played at the historic Orange Bowl prior to its demolition and the last home win at that stadium.

+2008 season

 In September 2008, the Panthers inaugurated the expanded Riccardo Silva Stadium by hosting the South Florida Bulls with a crowd of over 16,000.
 FIU lost the game 17–9.
 The team would go on to win the next three games in a showing of a much improved team from the 2006 and 2007 team.

+2009 season

+FIU struggled in its 2009 season, ultimately posting a 3-9 overall record.
+The Golden Panthers went 3-5 in the Sun Belt Conference.
+Their 3 victories came against the Western Kentucky Hilltoppers 37-20, the Louisiana Ragin' Cajuns 20-17 (1OT), and the North Texas Mean Green 35-28.

+2010 season

 On Saturday, November 27, 2010, FIU defeated Arkansas State to clinch the Sun Belt Conference Title.
 This earned FIU its first bowl berth in the short history of its football program.

 Twenty-nine days later, on December 26, they became Little Caesars Champions.
 Fans brought signs saying, "¡Sí se puede!", Spanish for "Yes we can!"
 On December 3, 2011, FIU accepted an invitation to play in the 2011 Beef 'O' Brady's Bowl, the school's second consecutive bowl game.

+2011 season

+FIU turned in a winning result for its 2011 campaign, notching a 8-5 overall record, with a 5-3 Sun Belt Conference result.
+This was Cristobal's second winning season in a row.

+2012 season

 After going from an 8–5 season in 2011 to a 3–9 season in 2012, FIU Athletic Director Pete Garcia made the decision to fire Cristobal because "we’ve gone backwards over the last year and a half.
 Over the last 22 games, we've gone 11–14."
 Garcia openly coveted Butch Davis to replace Cristobal.
 The decision was heavily criticized.